The Union Underground

 The Union Underground is an American nu metal band based out of San Antonio, Texas.
 Original band members included Bryan Scott, Patrick Kennison, John Moyer and Josh Memolo.
-They released one major label album, ...An Education in Rebellion, in 2000 which featured the hit single "Turn Me On 'Mr. Deadman'.
+They released one major label album, ...An Education in Rebellion, in 2000 which featured the hit single "Turn Me On 'Mr. Deadman' and Revolution Man.
+They are also known for their single "Across the Nation" which was featured as the theme for WWE Raw from 2002 to 2006.

 History

 1996–2002: ...An Education in Rebellion and break-up

 The roots of heavy metal band the Union Underground lie in the relationship between singer/guitarist Bryan Scott and guitarist Patrick Kennison, who met in junior high school in San Antonio, Texas.
 After finishing high school, the two launched their own recording studio, Studio Underground, making cassettes of their music.
 Sales of 5,000 copies of an EP brought interest from Hollywood rock manager James Jeda, who brought the band out of obscurity by signing them with Portrait Records, the hard rock imprint of Sony's Columbia label.
 Scott and Kennison completed the band's lineup with the addition of drummer Josh Memolo and bassist John Moyer.

 The Union Underground released its debut album, ...An Education in Rebellion, on July 18, 2000.
 The disc spent four months on the charts and the track "Turn Me On 'Mr. Deadman'" was on the mainstream rock charts for six months.
 After two years, the album's sales reportedly stood at 350,000.
 The band opened for Marilyn Manson in the fall of 2000 and earned a slot on the 2001 Ozzfest tour.

 In March 2002, The Union Underground released the song "Across the Nation" which was used by the World Wrestling Federation, now known as World Wrestling Entertainment, as the theme song for their RAW brand until October 2006.
 Following the song's release, it earned extensive airplay nationwide.

 On June 25, 2002, the band released Live...One Nation Underground, a compilation of live performances.
 This would be their final release before Portrait folded in 2002 and The Union Underground disbanded.

 Leader singer Bryan Scott teamed up with UU former manager James Jeda again in 2007 to start a new project "Cult to Follow" with an entirely new band.

-Their music can be found on You tube.
+2002–2016: Post-Union Underground projects

+Patrick Kennison is now working with the band Heaven Below.
+John Moyer is now playing bass for Disturbed.
+Josh Memolo became a born again Christian.
+He has played drums in different churches and for local bands when he can.
+Bryan Scott started the band Cult to Follow.
+In July 2015, it was announced that Scott formed a side project called Into the Fire with Tim King (bass) and Adam Zadel (guitar) from the band SOiL and also features Will Hunt of Evanescence on drums.
+Into the Fire released a self-titled EP on September 30, 2016.